Mindfulness

 • something that I didn’t have five years ago, or even a year ago:

-Pray and/or Meditate.
+Pray and/or Meditate

 Prayer is a powerful way to cultivate gratitude, by counting your blessings.
 Even when you’re feeling less than grateful and don’t feel like there is a blessing in a situation, be open to expressing appreciation for the most basic blessings.
 There is always something to be thankful for, even if it’s simply being alive.